Buona Vista & Bella Vista

 Tower Hall and Tower Cottage

-We have very little information on these two houses (other than names of occupants and an aerial photograph, below) which replaced Buona Vista and Bella Vista in 1950.
+We have very little information on these two houses (other than names of occupants and two aerial photographs, below) which replaced Buona Vista and Bella Vista in 1950.
 These houses were subsequently replaced by the partially built modern structure which has remained in a state of ruin for many years now.
 Plans are underway to demolish this structure and to construct a new residence.